-Exhibition Opening + Artist Talks | Composition and Shadows | Fragile Structures: The Architecture of Decay
+Exhibition Opening + Artist Talks | Vessels of Dialogue | Fragile Structures: The Architecture of Decay

 About the Opening | Thursday 30 July